Administrative Report to the Governor

 Securities and Business Investments Division (SBID)

-As of June 30, 2019, the Securities Division registered 172,601 broker-dealer agents and 14,733 investment adviser agents, an increase of 2,450 broker-dealer agents and 400 investment adviser agents from the previous year.
-The Division also registered 2,103 broker-dealer firms and 506 investment advisory firms.
-An additional 2,278 Securities and Exchange Commission-registered investment advisers made notice filings with the agency.
-The Division continued its efforts to examine in-state investment advisers falling within its jurisdiction at least once every three years.
-SBID examines the books and records of the 2,527 registered broker-dealer branch offices, as well as all the investment advisory main offices in Connecticut.
+As of June 30, 2020, 175,350 broker-dealer agents and 15,189 investment adviser agents were registered with the Securities Division, a fiscal year-end population increase of 2,749 and 456, respectively, from the previous fiscal year-end.
+In addition, as of fiscal year-end, 2,038 broker-dealer firms and 493 investment advisory firms were registered in Connecticut, representing a slight decrease from June 30, 2019.
+An additional 2,287 Securities and Exchange Commission (SEC)-registered investment advisers had made a notice filing with the agency.
+The Division continued its efforts to examine in-state investment advisers falling within its jurisdiction at least once every three years and made adaptations for remote examinations due to COVID-19.
+SBID also examines the books and records of broker-dealer and investment advisory main offices and branch offices.
+As of June 30, 2020, 2,482 broker-dealer branch offices were registered.

 The Division also investigates violations of the state’s securities and business opportunity laws, pursuing administrative, civil and criminal remedies where appropriate.
-Many times, this involves interacting with the Securities and Exchange Commission, the U.S. Attorney’s Office, the Connecticut Attorney General’s Office and other enforcement bodies to ensure that violators are brought to justice.
+Many times, this involves interacting with the SEC, the U.S. Attorney’s Office, the Connecticut Attorney General’s Office and other enforcement bodies to ensure that violators are brought to justice.

 The SBID continued its enforcement efforts in responding to securities complaints from the Connecticut investing public.
 Investigations focused on schemes involving the misappropriation or conversion of investor funds; fraudulent sales of securities to Connecticut residents at unrealistic rates of return; dishonest or unethical practices by investment advisers; sales of securities by unlicensed firms and individuals; elder fraud; and brokerage firm supervisory lapses.
 The Division worked closely with the U.S. Department of Justice and other law enforcement agencies on many of these investigations.

-During the fiscal year, the SBID continued its ongoing evaluation of regulatory policies and rules to ensure that they remained responsive to an ever-changing economic environment and the needs of the investing public.
+During fiscal year 2019-2020, the SBID continued its ongoing evaluation of regulatory policies and rules to ensure that they remained responsive to an ever-changing economic environment and the needs of the investing public.

 The SBID was also actively involved in the agency’s educational outreach program (described more fully below) providing presentations regarding investor fraud and abusive sales practices.